vinaykabadagi/f1-stats-app/README.md

 ## Usage

-1. Enter a natural language query about F1 statistics in the input field
+1. Enter a natural language query in the text area
-2. Click "Submit" or press Enter
+2. The query will be automatically processed after typing (with debouncing)
-3. View the generated SQL and results table
+3. View the generated SQL query in the code section
-4. Explore the data visualization (if applicable)
-5. Export results to CSV if needed
+4. See the results in a responsive table format
+5. Error messages will be displayed if something goes wrong

 ## Example Queries

-- Show me points scored by each constructor in 2023
-- Who had the most fastest laps in 2023?
+- "Who won the most races in 2023?"
-- Show me all Monaco Grand Prix winners
+- "Show me all Monaco Grand Prix winners"
-- Compare Hamilton and Verstappen's points in 2021
+- "Compare Hamilton and Verstappen's points in 2021"
-- Which drivers scored points in every race of 2023?
+- "Which drivers scored points in every race of 2023?"
+- "Show me the fastest lap times at Silverstone"

+## Database Schema

+The application uses the following tables:
+- `circuits`: Track information and locations
+- `constructors`: F1 teams/constructors
+- `drivers`: Driver information
+- `races`: Race event details
+- `results`: Race results and statistics

-## API Reference
+## API Endpoints

 ### POST /query

-Accepts natural language queries and returns F1 statistics.
+Converts natural language to SQL and returns F1 statistics.

-Request body:
+Request:
 ```json
 {
     "query": "string"